'Incredibly tense and thriller-like . . . I totally recommend it' LEE CHILD

 Incredibly tense and thriller-like...
 I totally recommend it

 Channel your inner Max Einstein with these fun and easy tutorials.
 We've chosen three of Max's favourite science experiments; make your own lava lamp, play with magic mud and grow your own rock candy!

 From mythical gods to sophisticated grasshoppers, father figures come in all shapes and sizes.
 Here are ten of our favourite quotes that celebrate wise, silly and wonderful dads.

 Welcome to Middle School!
 Meet Rafe Khatchadorian, he’s always in trouble – whether he means to be or not.
-It’s his first year at Hills Village Middle School and he’s got a plan to make it the best year ever… Read on for an extract from The Worst Years of My Life, the first book in the bestselling Middle School series by James Patterson which has now been made into a Netflix Original Movie.
+It’s his first year at Hills Village Middle School and he’s got a plan to make it the best year ever… The Worst Years of My Life is the first book in the bestselling Middle School series by James Patterson which has now been made into a Netflix Original Movie.